alicolville/Weight-Tracker/readme.txt

 							'link' => ''
 * [Add to documentation]: New attribute "redirect-url" added for the shortcode [ws_ls_shortcode_form].
 If specified and once the data has been saved, the user will be redirected to the given URL.
 Please note, the URL has to be one for the current site, otherwise the redirect will not happen (URL is passed through wp_safe_redirect()).
 * Every license activation is now sent to YeKen.
-* Stats now sent weekly using a WP cron job.
+* Stats now sent weekly (instead of monthly) using a WP cron job.
 If "Send usage data to YeKen" is enabled, usage stats will be sent on weekly basis to YeKen by a scheduled WP cron job (instead of relying on an expired cached value to trigger the send).
 * Bug fix: Setting "min-chart-points" attribute to 0 will now display the chart if no weight data has been entered.
 * Bug fix: Issue generating stats for a user when a target weight is entered but no user weights exist (division by zero).